tensorflow/docs/site/en/api_docs/python/tf/gradients.md

 during graph construction.
 When the two approaches are combined, backpropagation stops at both <a href="../tf/stop_gradient"><code>tf.stop_gradient</code></a> nodes and nodes in `stop_gradients`, whichever is encountered first.

+All integer tensors are considered constant with respect to all `xs`, as if they were included in `stop_gradients`.

 #### Args: